ClaireCJS/clairecjs_bat/BAT-and-UTIL-files-1/docs/song-lyric-transcription-with-ai.md

 # 👉👉 *Under-The-Hood*: Pre/Post-Processor/Fetch Utility Commands:

 Preprocessors / Postprocessors developed for this project.

 <details><summary>Click here to view command list & descriptions.</summary>

 ### 🌟 [get-lyrics-with-lyricsgenius-json-processor.pl](../BAT-and-UTIL-files-1/get-lyrics-with-lyricsgenius-json-processor.pl):

-Extracts lyrics from our freshly-downloaded-from-Genius.com JSON files, with minimal preprocessing.
+The lyric downloader we use for Genius saves lyrics as a ```JSON file```.
+This extracts the actual lyrics from that file, with minimal preprocessing.

 ### 🌟 [unique-lines.pl](../BAT-and-UTIL-files-1/unique-lines.pl):

 A lyric postprocessor that removes tons of junk from downloaded lyrics, only shows unique lines (to help fit into WhisperAI's 224-token prompt limit), and smushes all the lyrics into a single line (for use as a command line option).
-Started as a version of ``uniq``` that doesn't require file sorting, and grew into full-fledged lyric preprocessor.
+Started as a spiritual fork of ``uniq``` that doesn't require file sorting, and grew into full-fledged lyric preprocessor.

 ### 🌟 [remove-period-at-ends-of-lines.pl](../BAT-and-UTIL-files-1/remove-period-at-ends-of-lines.pl):